jamwelch/Cisco_Intersight/README.md

 # Cisco_Intersight
-Scripts I have used with Cisco Intersight
+A collection of scripts for Cisco Intersight

 Connect to Intersight